 Also: pantsing may work for you, but require months of editing.
 Some pantsers don’t understand how plotters can publish a book a month and bemoan what they see as inferior quality, quickly written books that are still successful.
 However, a plotter can write a book that’s pretty well done after the rough draft – it just needs a few passes of editing and proofreading, but not months of reworking and rewriting and cutting apart to find the story.
 And again, some genres may work better with pantsing, like contemporary romance – and yet, successful commercial romance will definitely fit a template and use common tropes.

 Again, not saying that plotting is better.

-I am, instead, refuting the claim that pantsing is more creative or higher quality.
+I am, instead, refuting the claim that pantsing is more creative or will produce higher quality writing.